Glipizide is used to treat type 2 diabetes. Find out how to take it safely and possible side effects. Glipizide is

 - If this occurs, drink something sweet such as a small glass of sweetened soft drink, or fruit juice or eat something sweet such as lollies or glucose tablets.
 Follow this up with a snack such as a sandwich.

 - Tell your doctor or nurse if this happens.

-Possible side effectsLike all medicines, glipizide can cause unwanted side effects, although not everyone gets them.
-Often unwanted side effects improve as your body gets used to the new medicine.
+Other side effectsLike all medicines, glipizide can cause side effects, although not everyone gets them.
+Often side effects improve as your body gets used to the new medicine.

 |Side effects||What should I do?|

-Glipizide may interact with a number of important medications and herbal supplements so check with your doctor or pharmacist before starting glipizide or before starting any new medicines.
+Glipizide can interact with some medicines and herbal supplements so check with your doctor or pharmacist before starting glipizide or before starting any new medicines.